jonathanscholtes/LangChain-RAG-Pattern-with-React-FastAPI-and-Cosmos-DB-Vector-Store/demo_loader/README.md

 # Project Description: Loading Documents into Cosmos DB for MongoDB VCore Vector Store

 ## Overview
 This project aims to demonstrate the process of loading documents into a Cosmos DB for MongoDB VCore Vector Store using LangChain Loaders, while also loading images into an Azure Storage Account.
+Please view the tutorial walk-through: [LangChain RAG with React, FastAPI, Cosmos DB Vector: Part 1](https://stochasticcoder.com/2024/02/27/langchain-rag-with-react-fastapi-cosmos-db-vector-part-1/).

 ![loader diagrma](../images/demo_loader.png)